Little Girl’s Lost Deployment Doll Is Returned To Her Thanks To A Kind Stranger

 “She was bawling her eyes out.
 She was very saddened that she couldn’t find it,” Bailey said.

-The little girls father and stepmother assured her that they would replace the doll with a new one.
+The little girl’s father and stepmother assured her that they would replace the doll with a new one.
 However, it would not be the same.
 This was a doll that she had for years and that had offered her comfort for many days when she was apart from her father.
 That is why it was so important that the doll was returned.

 The family couldn’t be more grateful for Haven who worked to return the doll rather than simply pass it by.

 “It was very heartwarming for us.
 We were so thankful.
 It just makes us feel good that there’s some hope in the world.
-“The doll is incredibly important for our family and someone saw it and tried their best to be able to find the owners of it,” Bailley’s father said.
+“The doll is incredibly important for our family and someone saw it and tried their best to be able to find the owners of it,” Baillie’s father said.

-Due to all that children with military parents must endure, gestures such as these are especially valued.
-Such as gesture melted the hearts of many when another kind stranger helped a military dad get him in time to see his child be born, as reported previously by The Inquisitr.
+Due to all that children with military parents must endure, gestures like this are especially valued.
+Another military family received a heart-warming gesture from a stranger.
+This time, as previously reported by The Inquisitr, the stranger helped a military dad get home in time to see his child be born.